Oops and Daisies

 old habits

 So creating new habits that involve better eating, or working out more, or watching less TV, and the list goes on and on and on?
 Those can be even harder to break.
-(Affiliate links included).

 The same goes for our kids.
 After I had little guy, we got into the habit of me putting a show on for Little Miss in the morning while we got ready.
 It was our routine.
-And then one day I decided enough was enough.
+Then one day I decided enough was enough.
 She was having too much screen time.
 So we worked on making new habits to replace the old.
 It took her about a week to get into the new norm.

 Pick habits you want to change